 Problem

-Recently we had a project to configure SQL Server AlwaysOn between three nodes which were hosted on a multi-subnet environment.
-A “multi-subnet” environment is defined when the OS cluster used as the backbone for AlwaysOn has server nodes that are located in multiple/different subnets.
-Deploying SQL Server AlwaysOn Availability Groups requires a Windows Server Failover Clustering (WSFC) cluster and each availability replica of a given availability group must reside on a different node of the same WSFC cluster.
+Recently, we had a project to configure SQL Server AlwaysOn between three nodes that were hosted on a multi-subnet environment.
+A “multi-subnet” environment is when the OS cluster used as the backbone for AlwaysOn has server nodes that are located in multiple/different subnets.
+Deploying SQL Server AlwaysOn Availability Groups requires a Windows Server Failover Clustering (WSFC) cluster, and each availability replica of a given availability group must reside on a different node of the same WSFC cluster.
 I am assuming the readers of this post have basic knowledge about AlwaysOn and its components.
 This tip will help you in configuring an HA and DR solution for SQL Server AlwaysOn in multi-subnet networks.

 Solution